Law Offices of Osas Iyamu, LLC.

 2. Programs funded, in whole or in part, by federal or state grants/contributions.

-In assessing the demonstrated effectiveness of programs not funded in whole or in part by federal or state grants USCIS will consider:
+When assessing the effectiveness of programs not funded by federal or state grants, USCIS will consider:

 • The duration of the program’s existence;